MetaMorphic-Digital/draw-steel/src/docs/Actors.md

 The actor sheets in Draw Steel feature both a "Play" and "Edit" mode, which can be toggled using the buttons in the top right of the sheet.

 In play mode:
-- You can click the characteristic labels to prompt for a roll, including the opportunity to select a relevant skill or modify edges & boons
+- You can click the Characteristic labels to prompt for a roll, including the opportunity to select a relevant skill or apply edges and boons.

 In edit mode:
-- You can adjust the base values
+- You can adjust the base values.
-- The adjustments from active effects and advancements are *not* displayed.
+- The adjustments from ActiveEffects and advancements are *not* displayed.

 ### Tokens

 Actors are represented on the canvas via tokens.
 Draw Steel includes a number of enhancements to the core token functionality.

-**Attribute Bars:** The Token attribute bars will assume a "delta" change if you enter a number prefixed with a + or -, so -5 means "reduce attribute by 5" rather than "set attribute to -5".
-If you want to *set* an attribute to a negative value, prefix with `=-`, e.g. `=-5` to set to -5.
+**Attribute Bars:** The Token attribute bars will assume a "delta" change if you enter a number prefixed with a `+` or `-`, so `-5` means "reduce attribute by 5" rather than "set attribute to `-5`".
+If you want to *set* an attribute to a negative value, prefix with `=-`, e.g. `=-5` to set to `-5`.

 **Flanking:** The system automates the edge on melee strikes from Flanking; it requires line of effect and the ability to take triggered actions.

-**Token Ruler:** Dragging a token in Draw Steel will both display distance information based on the token's movement value & selected movement type as well as the *quantity* of free strikes triggered.
+**Token Ruler:** Dragging a token in Draw Steel will both display distance information based on the token's movement value and selected movement type as well as the *quantity* of free strikes triggered.

 ## Heroes

-The player characters in Draw Steel are heroes.
+The player characters in Draw Steel are known as heroes.

 ### Recoveries and Respites